• paul strand - image 11

 dimensions: w237 x h333 cm

-current location: The J. paul Getty Museum
+current location: The J. Paul Getty Museum

-credit: AQE9KabIYWv2yA at Google Cultural Institute maximum zoom level
+credit: <a rel="nofollow" class="external text" href="//www.google.com/culturalinstitute/asset-viewer/AQE9KabIYWv2yA">AQE9KabIYWv2yA at Google Cultural Institute</a> maximum zoom level

-• paul strand - image 2
+• paul strand - image 22

 title: Wall Street, New York